George Kontos: San Francisco Giants (2012–2017)

-Pittsburgh Pirates
+Pittsburgh Pirates (2017–2018)

 On August 5, 2017, Kontos was claimed on waivers by the Pittsburgh Pirates.
 For the last month of the season, he posted a 1.84 ERA in 15 games.
 He was designated for assignment on May 25, 2018, and later released from the organization on May 28.

-Cleveland Indians
+Cleveland Indians (2018)

 On June 2, 2018, Kontos signed a minor league contract with the Cleveland Indians.
 The Indians purchased Kontos' contract on June 19.
 Kontos was designated for assignment on July 6.
 He cleared waivers and was sent outright to Triple-A Columbus Clippers two days later.

-New York Yankees (second stint)
+Second stint with New York Yankees (2018)

 On August 4, 2018, Kontos was traded to the New York Yankees in exchange for cash considerations.
 The Yankees subsequently assigned Kontos to the Triple-A Scranton/Wilkes-Barre RailRiders.
 He was promoted to the major leagues on August 13.
 Kontos cleared waivers and was sent outright to Triple-A two days later.
 He elected free agency after the season on October 5.